 - Figure 8 around body.

-- 2-ball (stationery and advancing / retreating), regular and alternating (“machine gun”).
+- 2-ball (stationary and advancing / retreating), regular and alternating (“machine gun”).

 - Retreat dribble (back up and cross over).

 - Change of pace / hesitation dribble.